 Loved Ones Seeking a Wrongful Death Claim After Death on the Job

 What if an employee dies on the job?
-In this instance, may surviving family members proceed to a wrongful death claim?
+In this instance, my surviving family members proceeded to a wrongful death claim.

 To begin, understand that if you lost your spouse or domestic partner in a working/workplace accident, you may be eligible for workers’ compensation death payments.
 You may be able to collect if you file a wrongful death case based on the precise circumstances of your loved one’s death.

 A worker’s compensation attorney may help you understand your rights to benefits and negotiate the best possible settlement.
 Of course, no amount of money can bring your loved one back, but it can help you keep afloat financially.
 The last thing anyone needs after a sad loss is to be struggling to pay their obligations.

 What Compensation is Available to the Family of a Wrongful Death Victim?